andreas-wilm/famas/README.md

     autoreconf
     automake --add-missing

+and possibly

+    [g]libtoolize
+    autoreconf

-to set up the needed autotools files.
+only once to set up the needed autotools files (configure and Makefile.ins).

 Usage